tluyben/7min-workout/README.md

 -----

-~~I am using Adobe Phonegap Build to build this app; you can try building it  yourself there as well.~~ I use Eclipse to build now because some of the plugin (TTS) and sleep prevention.
+~~I am using Adobe Phonegap Build to build this app; you can try building it  yourself there as well.~~ I use Eclipse to build now because of the plugin (TTS) and sleep prevention.

 TODO: